Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Fees Under Balyasny Asset Management

 Fees are based on a percentage of assets under management (AUM).
 The exact rate each of the funds charges is confidential and generally not negotiable.
-According to a 2018 study of 1,500 firms by RIA in a Box, the average financial advisor's investment advisory fee is 0.95% of AUM.
+Funds may also charge performance-based fees that are assessed at either a fixed rate of 20% or a tiered rate ranging from 10% to 30%.

-BAM also charges performance-based fees, which may lead the firm to take on more risk while seeking higher returns.
+However, performance-based fees may lead the firm to take on more risk while seeking higher returns.
 However, BAM has a fiduciary duty to act in clients' best interests.

 What to Watch Out For